hunterf2278/sep10-freedom-project/blog/entry06.md

 ### Problem decomposition

-We were given a week in class to code our freedom project, and I decided to break it all down into little parts that I would get done
+We were given a week in class to code our freedom project.
+I decided to break it all down into little parts that I would finish each day and then finish the basics of my website done by Friday.
+Then if I needed to I could make little changes and edits to my webstie over the weekend then I could do that.
+So I planned it all out in my `plan.md` in my IDE, then by Friday I acheived my goal and I only had to fix my image and and the layout of my homepage.
+However, on Saturday I was very busy so I didn't have the change to fully look at my website.

 ### Time managment